AMontagu/PerceptLibrary/README.md

 The library help you in your development of voice recognition, image detection and face recognition.
 It based on openCV and PocketSphinx and provides some classes for does it quickly.

-The library is constitued to 3 classes : [Video](https://github.com/AMontagu/RobotLabLibrary/wiki/Video), [Recognizer](https://github.com/AMontagu/RobotLabLibrary/wiki/Voice) and [Voice](https://github.com/AMontagu/RobotLabLibrary/wiki/Recognizer)
+The library consists of 3 classes : [Video](https://github.com/AMontagu/RobotLabLibrary/wiki/Video), [Recognizer](https://github.com/AMontagu/RobotLabLibrary/wiki/Voice) and [Voice](https://github.com/AMontagu/RobotLabLibrary/wiki/Recognizer)

 **For documentation please see the links above and go to our [wiki](https://github.com/AMontagu/RobotLabLibrary/wiki)**